anomali/discourse-zendesk-plugin/README.md

 After installation, go to `/admin/site_settings` and search for `zendesk`, turn on the `zendesk_plugin_enabled` site setting, and fill up the other fields `zendesk_base_url`, `zendesk_username`, `zendesk_password` and `zendesk_requester_id`.

+`zendesk_plugin_enabled`: This toggles the 'Create Zendesk Button' in the topic footer buttons group (under the first post of every topic).
+`zendesk_base_url`: The url of your organization's zendesk endpoint (e.g. www.myorg.zendesk.com) `zendesk_username` and `zendesk_password`: The username and password combination of the Zendesk user account that would create the Zendesk ticket.
+This user would also be the requester and assignee of the ticket (for the time being).
+`zendesk_requester_id`: The ID of the user with the above credentials.
+(Again for the time being.)

 ## Configuration